mac-a-r0ni/liveslak/README.txt

 An ISO companion script is available which enables you to add functionality in cases where you want to boot directly from an ISO file.
 For instance, when having added the ISO file as a selection in your Grub menu, or when using a 3rd-party boot manager like Ventoy.
 Typically, a Live ISO is immutable (its ISO-9660 filesystem is read-only) and when you boot off it, the Live OS does not have persistence.
 The system starts in a virgin state, every boot.

-The ISO companion script can add encrypted persistence and homedirectory container files to the disk partition which can be VFAT or EXFAT if you want.
+The ISO companion script can create encrypted containers for persistence and your homedirectory on the disk partition; that partition can be formatted as VFAT or EXFAT if you want.
 It also can create a directory structure on-disk from which liveslak can load additional live modules that are not present inside the ISO (both 'addons' and 'optional').

 The script is called 'isocomp.sh', and it accepts the following parameters: <code>
   -d|--directory <path>         Create a liveslak directory structure to store